-Ensuring patient safety and quality of care has become an increasingly technology-reliant process for healthcare providers.
-In addition to electronic medical records (EMRs), automated medical administration systems, and other solutions, many hospitals are turning to automatic identification technology such as RFID to track assets, medical devices, and surgical tools.
+Besides Electronic Medical Records (EMRs), automated administration systems, hospitals are turning to automatic identification technology such as RFID to track assets, medical devices, and surgical instruments.

-Automated asset tracking helps improve efficiency and save costs for hospitals, which are tasked with managing hundreds of pieces of equipment across large facilities.
-Nursing staff may waste precious minutes searching for a wheelchair or IV pump.
+Automating hospital equipment tracking helps improve efficiency and save costs for hospitals, which are tasked with managing hundreds of pieces of equipment across large facilities.
+Nurses may waste precious minutes searching for a wheelchair or IV pump.
 Surgeries may be delayed because a critical piece of equipment can't be found.
 Automated tracking saves time and helps organizations avoid unnecessary purchases to replace hard-to-locate equipment.

 Accurate medical device tracking also plays a role in accreditation and compliance with government regulations.
-For instance, in an effort to improve patient safety, the Joint Commission (JCAHO) developed the Universal Protocol to avoid wrong site, wrong procedure, and wrong person surgery errors.
-Part of the protocol includes verifying the items and surgical tools required for the procedure using a standardized list.
+For instance, in an effort to improve patient safety, the Joint Commission (JCAHO) developed the Universal Protocol to avoid wrong-site, wrong-procedure, and wrong-person surgery errors.
+Part of the protocol includes verifying the items and surgical sets required for the procedure using a standardized list.

 Information on device labels will be centrally managed via the Global Unique Device Identification Database (GUDID), making it available to stakeholders across the healthcare supply chain.
 In addition to improving safety, UDI can help manufacturers better manage and track inventory.
 Healthcare organizations such as hospitals could also use the UDI to manage inventory or to track devices internally.

-For medical device manufacturers, RFID tags can be used to identify each device uniquely.
-More importantly, RFID does not require line-of-sight scanning (like bar code labels or direct marks would), so items can easily be scanned even when the UDI tag or label is not visible.
-RFID tags can also store additional information, and provide other stakeholders in the healthcare supply chain (like distributors or hospitals) to manage these assets using RFID portals in their own facilities.
+Medical device manufacturers use RFID tags to identify each device uniquely.
+More importantly, RFID does not require line-of-sight scanning (like barcode labels or direct marks would), so items can easily be scanned even when the UDI tag or label is not visible.
+The information collected can be shared with other stakeholders in the lifecycle and workflow of medical devices.

-The core of the system lies in the unique RFID tagging of instrumentation.
+The core of a surgical instrument tracking system lies in the unique RFID tagging of instrumentation, trays, containers, and other devices.
 The Xerafy RFID tags used for the application are unique for their ability to withstand the decontamination and sterilization processes with no damage to the RFID tag.
-An easy to use handheld scanner is utilized to identify and view the instruments individually or in groups (sets/trays) within seconds on a screen rather than only by an individual’s visual assessment.
+An easy-to-use handheld scanner is utilized to identify and view the instruments individually or in groups (sets/trays) within seconds on a screen rather than only by an individual’s visual assessment.
 After scanning, the user can find additional information for each instrument in the operating room, decontamination area, central sterile supply, or throughout the facility as needed by multiple departments.
-For customers that are already utilizing a 2D scanner system, the company offers an RFID scanner with a 2D bar code scanning option to list the tools on the screen in the same way, making the transition to RFID very easy and simple.
+For customers that are already utilizing a 2D scanner system, the company offers an RFID scanner with a 2D bar code scanning option to list the items on the screen in the same way, making the transition to RFID very easy and simple.

-The implementation of the Surgical Safety Scanner System begins with the attachment of an RFID tag to each instrument.
-This is accomplished using an FDA-compliant method that does not compromise the function of the instrument.
-As each instrument is tagged and counted, a master list of instruments called the repository is created.
+The implementation of a surgical tracking system begins with the attachment of an RFID tag to each item.
+This is accomplished using an FDA-compliant method that does not compromise the function of the device.
+As each item is tagged and counted, a master list called the repository is created.
 Instrument lists for sets/trays are built from the repository.
 Instruments can be grouped together or listed separately with the required level of specificity.
 For example, the instrument list requirement for compliance with the Joint Commission can be fulfilled by including the correct number and generic type of instruments, rather than the specific instrument(s).
-For example, six baby allis (a type of forceps) would fulfill the requirement; not six specific baby allis with their specific RFID tags.

 Scanning over the instruments provides a visual count on the screen as well as documentation of the time and place of the count.
 Again, missing instruments would be highlighted in red.
 The count is verified as complete or incomplete in seconds instead of minutes.
 Completing rapid, correct, and well-documented surgical counts provides immeasurable patient safety improvements, as well as cost savings related to turnover time.
 Another component of the system allows non-scannable items to also be tracked in the OR suite for preference list building, counting, re-stocking of supplies, pricing, and billing purposes.